At Nike, sustainability is in our DNA.

 Driven by this belief that the best is yet to come, here are seven ways that Nike continues to reduce our impact, protect the planet and help build a more circular future through innovation:

 What does this mean for Nike?
 We’re pursuing bold, science-based goals to aggressively reduce our carbon footprint.
 We’re also using innovation to create products that provide better performance and are better for the environment [read on].
 We envision a more circular future and are also innovating to reduce waste – from our design studios, to manufacturing and distribution centers.
-And because climate action is a team sport, we’re partnering across our industry and beyond to improve our collective impact.
+We’re partnering across our industry and beyond to accelerate our collective impact.

 We’re optimistic that together we can move the world forward through the power of sport.

-For more than two decades, Nike has been focused on scaling environmentally preferred materials and innovating lower impact products.
-This Earth Day, Nike launched new features on Nike.com that make it easier to search, shop and learn about the sustainable materials used in our products.
+For more than two decades, Nike has been focused on scaling environmentally preferred materials and innovating lower-impact products.
+In spring 2020, Nike launched new features on Nike.com that make it easier to search, shop and learn about the sustainable materials used in our products.

-Nike.com now includes improved navigation and badging on product walls and on product display pages that clearly identify which products are made with recycled or organic content.
-Apparel with the badge is made from at least 50 percent sustainable materials, either recycled material or organic cotton, by fabric weight, excluding trims.
+Nike.com now includes improved navigation and badging to clearly identify which products are made with recycled or organic content.
+Apparel displaying the Nike Sunburst* is made from at least 50 percent sustainable materials, either recycled material or organic cotton, by fabric weight, excluding trims.

 Since 2010, more than 7.5 billion plastic bottles have been diverted from landfills and waterways and transformed into recycled polyester for Nike footwear and apparel.

-Our standoff singlet debuted at the 2000 Summer Olympics in Sydney, marking our first-ever product made with recycled polyester.
-Fast forward to the 2019 Women’s World Cup, where all 14 Nike national teams wore recycled polyester kits.
+Our first-ever product made with recycled plastic bottles debuted in the 2000 Summer Olympics in Sydney.
+Fast forward to the 2019 Women’s World Cup, where all 14 Nike national teams wore recycled polyester kits made from between 12 and 18 plastic bottles.

-Today, 76% of Nike brand footwear and apparel products use some recycled materials, from footwear uppers to recycled jerseys.
+Today, 76 percent of Nike brand footwear and apparel products use some recycled materials, from footwear uppers to recycled jerseys.

-Launched in 2017, Flyleather is an engineered leather material made with at least 50% recycled leather fiber and is created by binding reclaimed leather fibers together with an innovative water powered process.
+Launched in 2017, Flyleather is an engineered leather material made with at least 50 percent recycled leather fiber and is created by binding reclaimed leather fibers together with an innovative water powered process.

 Flyleather diverts leather that would otherwise be lost in the manufacturing process to produce a material with a lower carbon footprint than conventional leather.